 necessitated car travel, he relied on a chauffeur.

-Eno's penchant for peculiarity outlived him.
-In 1996 his old home in Westport, Connecticut, came under the steady assault of determined bargain hunters who misunderstood the "bargain" they so intently pursued.
-Eno's 32-room mansion and the land it stood on had been sold for $1.5 million, but the buyer wanted the choice waterfront land for the purpose of subdividing it, not for the 119-year-old building that stood upon it.
-The old manse was to be razed to make way for new housing.
+Eno’s penchant for peculiarity outlived him.
+In 1996 his old home in Westport, Connecticut, came under the steady assault of determined bargain hunters who misunderstood the “bargain” they so intently pursued.
+Eno’s

 Rather than see old building torn down, the Connecticut Trust for Historic Preservation stepped in and offered it for $1 to anyone who would cart it away and give it a good home elsewhere.
-The costs of barging the mansion to a new site and restoring it were estimated at $500,000 and $1.7 million, respectively.
+The costs of barging the mansion to a new site and restoring it were estimated at $500,000 and

 The Today Show helped publicize the scheme, but unfortunately people heard only what they wanted to hear: that they could have a mansion for $1.
 Everything about the land not coming with it and the building having to be carted away and set up elsewhere went in one ear and out the other.
 The property was overrun by folks determined to look it over, and they showed up at all hours of day and night, often necessitating calls to the police to have them removed.
 The previous owner (who was living in its carriage house) was driven to distraction by the never-ending stream of phone calls and letters pleading for the house.
 “Keep Out” signs had to be posted, and the road leading to the mansion had to be chained off to keep dollar-waving people out.
 Meanwhile, the Trust’s office was also fielding hundreds of calls and letters, some coming from those who thought this was a lottery, and one from a gal who thought the mansion was a prize offered for an essay-writing contest.